rtrussell/BBCSDL/README.md

       $ picocom -b 115200 /dev/ttyS0

 to use the interpreter.
+If using a serial connection tap the <Enter> key one or two times to initiate the connection.
+The onboard LED will flash while awaiting connection.

 Note that you may use minicom as well, however, minicom will not display color correctly or resize the terminal window for the different MODE settings in BBC Basic.

 ## Build Instructions - GUI Version